 The program is sponsored by an educational grant and is facilitated by the HTC social worker Audra Leblanc, along with health care professionals and trained parents from the hemophilia community.

 The HTC will host 2017 PEP on October 20-22, 2017 at the Double Tree Hotel in Denver.
-Please note, this is a date change from what is on the flier (left).
+Please note, this is a date change.
 This is a program that is free of charge to attend, including hotel accommodations.
 Kids are welcome and daycare is being offered at no cost to parents.
 Breakfast, lunch and dinner are included.

 To find out how more or to sign up for this program, please contact Audra LeBlanc at 303-724-6163 or by email at email@example.com.